oguzkarademir/Markdown-Tutorial/README.md

 # Markdown-Tutorial

-This is only an educational document.
+This is just an training document.